 Most Italian cell phone carriers employ a pay-as-you-go plan.
-Once the phone is activated, you can add credit to your number at any tabacchi store (they can be found throughout the town).
+Once the phone is activated, you can add credit to your number at any tabacchi-a convenience store of sorts found throughout the town.
 This pay-as-you-go approach is particularly practical for students as you can easily track the amount of money you are spending on calls.